 INTRODUCTION

-Community Roots Academy is in its third-year of operation and currently serves a total of 400 students in grades K-7.
+Community Roots Academy is in its third-year of operation and currently serves a total of over 400 students in grades K-7.
 The following chart illustrates our school’s enrollment by grade level and school year.
 CRA has a traditional school year calendar with instruction delivered in self-contained classrooms.